Agriculture

 Today, organic farming is a solution to growing crops without harming the environment or human health.

-Types of Organic Farming
+What are the Different Types of Organic Farming?

 Pure Organic Farming